L2TP/IPSec and PPTP on Linux

-Any single L2TP or PPTP connection can naturally just be configured with exactly one server address.
+Any single VPN connection can naturally just be configured with exactly one server address.
 So the next thing to do is to choose the country you want to surf from (the server inside this country will be chosen automatically by CyberGhost as the most convenient server available).

 Once done, please note down the following data, which you will need to configure your L2TP or PPTP connection:

-Now start your Linux L2TP/IPSec or PPTP configuration.
-The way to get to the right settings will most certainly vary between different distributions, but the main steps are nearly everywhere more or less identical.
+Now start your protocol configuration on Linux.
+The way to get to the right settings will most certainly vary between different distributions, but the main steps are more or less identical.

 Now add a network connection.
-Here with Chakra you activate the tab 'VPN', click on 'Add' and choose the type of connection you want to add, in this case 'L2TP/IPSec' or 'PPTP'.
-If the type is missing, your distribution lacks it and it needs to be installed first.
+Here with Chakra you activate the tab 'VPN', click on 'Add' and choose the type of protocol you want to add.
+If a type is missing, your distribution lacks it and it needs to be installed first.

 Now click on 'Activate connection with Desktop' and 'Next'.

-Choose a description or name of your new connection, which should reflect the country of the server you want to surf from (e.g. ‘CyberGhost VPN US’).
+Choose a descriptive name for your new connection, which should reflect the country of the server you want to surf from and maybe even the protocol type (e.g. ‘CyberGhost L2TP US’).
 The other settings: